Geladen/algorand-games-platform/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Interact with the platform: (player_id can be set to 1 or 2 to choose a different account)
+3. Interact with the platform (player_id can be set to 1 or 2 to choose a different account):
 ```
 python src/algogames/main.py [player_id]
 ```